top of page

 Try to bring cash in small denominations, change is always at a premium.

 We will accept cards or cash for games, but please try to pay with cash.
-If paying by card, there will be a small surcharge of £1 per card transaction to cover card fees.
+If paying by card, there will be a small surcharge of £1 per transaction to cover card fees (transactions cannot be rolled up).

 Once you have paid the cashier they will hand over your game.